Fourier Neural Networks as Function Approximators and Differential Equation Solvers: Fourier Neural Networks as function approximators

+\begin{remark2} Requiring that the variances at each layer of the network are equal during the first forward pass, i.e.

+assures that the network initialization yields good convergence properties. \end{remark2} This remark allows us to determine values for $m$ and $v$, and consequently appropriate distributions for the weights $w_k$ and $v_k$, as will be shown.

-Furthermore, we assume the weights $w_k$ are drawn from a normal distribution $\mathcal N(0, m^2)$ and the weights $\lambda_k$ are drawn from a normal distribution $\mathcal N(0, v^2)$.
-The goal is to find values of $m$ and $v$ such that the variances at each of the layers of the network are equal during the first forward pass i.e .\\ \textbf{Initializing the input layer to hidden layer weights $\mathbf{w_k}$}: We first compute the mean of the node $k$ of the hidden layer.
-To that aim, we use the following theorem called the Law Of The Unconscious Statistician (LOTUS). \begin{theorem} Let X, Y be continuous random variables with a joint density function $f_{(X,Y)}$ and h be a continuous function of two variables such that
+\paragraph{Initialization of the hidden layer weights $\mathbf{w_k}$} We first compute the mean of the node $k$ of the hidden layer.
+To this end, we use the following theorem \cite{Ross1992}, also known as the law of the unconscious statistician (LOTUS).